 Sask.
 RCMP warn of gunfire coming from home on Cumberland House Cree Nation

-On Thursday afternoon, Saskatchewan RCMP were warning Cumberland House Cree Nation Residents to stay inside and to lock all doors and windows.
+On Thursday afternoon, Saskatchewan RCMP warned Cumberland House Cree Nation residents to stay inside and to lock all doors and windows.

-According to an RCMP update issued just before 3:30 p.m., guns were being fired from a home located in the 100 block of Pemmican Portage Avenue.
+According to an RCMP news release issued just before 3:30 p.m., guns were being fired from a home located in the 100 block of Pemmican Portage Avenue.

+In an update sent just after 6 p.m., RCMP said the incident had concluded and there was no further risk to the public.

+No details concerning the incident were provided.
+RCMP said more information would be made available on Friday.

-In the alert sent earlier in the afternoon., RCMP warned residents to stay inside and to lock all windows and doors because a man believed to be carrying a long-barreled gun had been spotted in the area.
+In an alert sent earlier in the afternoon., RCMP said a man believed to be carrying a long-barreled gun had been spotted in the area.

 "Motorists driving in the area should be wary of someone asking for a ride and should not pick up hitchhikers," RCMP said in the alert.

-Residents are asked to avoid disclosing police locations and to call 911 to report emergencies or information related to the incident.
+Residents were asked to avoid disclosing police locations and to call 911 to report emergencies or information related to the incident.

 -